McGill-ECSE321-Fall2021/project-group-05/README.md

 ## Overview
 This online library system serves a library in a small town.
 It assists librarians in day-to-day operations like managing the library catalog, checking items in and out, and registering new users.
 It also provides access to the library catalog and reservation system for online users.
 The web app is available [here](https://onlinelibrary-backend-05a.herokuapp.com/test).

+Further documentation may be accessed via the [wiki](https://github.com/McGill-ECSE321-Fall2021/project-group-05/wiki).

 ## Deliverable 1
 <table>
   <tbody>